chethanabhaskara/tensorflow-deeplearning-hotel-review-classifier/README.md

 The dataset is visually inspected by using some random random words to check their significance in classification For example - noun words like 'furniture' or 'location' do not really help in deciding whether a review is positive/negative or spam/real.
 It can further observed that adjectives play a more significant role in distinguising positive/negative and spam/not spam.

-To coveniently plot, we bring down the large number of features down to 2 features using tsne_embeds.pdf .
+To coveniently plot, we bring down the large number of features down to 2 features using tsne.
 The resulting 2D features are plotted against a 2D graph.
-One of the plots obtained are in tsne
+The t-SNE plot is uploaded as tsne_embeds.pdf

-### Observations
+### Observations from the t-SNE plot
 - The dots in color blue: positive and orange:  negative
 - The other dots in green->location and red->furniture.
 - We can observe that a clear distinction exists between the positive and negative dots.